One of the biggest worries people have before walking the Portuguese Camino de Santiago is whether they’re fit enough.

 Daily stretches along the Camino de Santiago

-During the Camino, I spent 10-15 minutes each morning doing a short yoga routine to loosen up before walking.
+During each Camino, I spent 10-15 minutes each morning doing a short yoga routine to loosen up before walking.
 The hip and shoulder stretches in particular helped prevent the aches and stiffness I’d felt on the 4-day walk.

 Dori had been going to the gym several times a week and working with a personal trainer to correct her gait and posture so she had her own set of stretches to do before and after each day’s walk.

 I would also recommend doing some stretches at regular intervals during your walking day, just to give your muscles a break.
+On my more recent Caminos, my hips have complained a lot and I found that hip opening exercises before, during and after the walk made a difference.
+And Ibuprofen!

 Were we fully fit and prepared?